-Despite the inherent complexity of river networks, strides are being made toward the use of luminescence signals to fingerprint fluvial sediments and reconstruct the routing of grains (e.g., Sawakuchi et al., 2018;McGuire

-- 390 sediment grains within a river channel.
+- Despite the inherent complexity of river networks, the science of luminescence dating is advancing through the use of luminescence signals to fingerprint fluvial sediments and reconstruct the routing of grains (e.g., Sawakuchi et al., 2018;McGuire and Rhodes, 2015).
+Our study demonstrates how luminescence signal bleaching may link to transport histories and/or the fluvial conditions under which grains are deposited, and gives insight into the last light exposure of sediment grains within a river channel.
 Such information is of high relevance to sustaining the Mississippi Delta and perhaps other deltas by engineered river diversions (e.g., CPRA, 2017), because the success of diversions will rely in part on their feeder channel's ability to mine sediment from suspended and/or bedload material within the river.
-For example, it has been proposed that locating diversions near sand bars on the river bed may maximize sand capture, thereby supplying the coarsest material needed to build a solid substrate of new land (e.g., Allison and - 395 Meselhe, 2010;Nittrouer et al., 2012;Meselhe et al., 2012).
-The residence times of river-bed bars and their ability to recharge are not well known, yet could be probed through estimates of the OSL residual doses of the bar sands.
+For example, it has been proposed that locating diversions near sand bars on the river bed may maximize sand capture, thereby supplying the coarsest material needed to build a solid substrate of new land (e.g., Allison and Meselhe, 2010;Nittrouer et al., 2012;Meselhe et al., 2012).
+The residence times of riverbed bars and their ability to recharge are not well known, yet could be probed through estimates of the OSL residual - 455 doses of the bar sands.
 The methodology applied herein may thus provide a foundation for future work relevant to delta restoration.